AngelArcones/Data_Science_TFM/README.md

 ## The results

-The results of this project (NPP reference map and model predictions for the present and future scenarios) are available for interactive visualization in the following link: https://aarcones.shinyapps.io/maps/
+The results of this project (NPP reference map and model predictions for the present and future scenarios) are available for interactive visualization in the following link:

+ https://aarcones.shinyapps.io/maps/

+ ## Conclussion

+ In this project I developed an improved, easily implementable estimation of the NPP for different periods based on climatic maps.
+The results show great potential, although there is still room for improvement.
+Future step should include training more complex models (based for example on Boosting algorithms), as well as with larger data samplings to try to reduce the overfitting.
+Also, the final goal is to make a distributable code and pre-trained model that would allow any researcher, even with very basic programming knowledge, to build its own NPP maps for any period of interest, towards a better understanding of the past and future potential changes in our ecosystems.